-For the purpose of illuminating the quantitative differences between the various scientific lighting available, consider the following experiment.
+For the purpose of illuminating the quantitative differences between the various types of scientific lighting available, consider the following experiment.
 One second of illumination is required every hour for three days.
 This experiment can only be performed 25 times with a typical metal halide doped mercury arc lamp, assuming the lamp is only used for experiments.
-The standard mercury arc lamp lifetime is ten times shorter, meaning this experiment would only be successful twice: the bulb would fail during the third experiment.
+The standard mercury arc lamp lifetime is ten times shorter, meaning this experiment would only be successful twice; the bulb would fail during the third experiment.
 An LED light source can support this experiment one million times at a fraction of the cost.
-The need for frequent and expensive replacement of mercury arc lamps due to the relatively short lifetimes and the requirement to leave the lamp on even when not in use because of stability constraints adds to the cost of ownership and unreliability of the microscope.
-The table below shows the cost of ownership shown above and adds a column for the cost of ownership of an LED light source.
+The need for frequent and expensive replacement of mercury arc lamps due to the relatively short lifetimes, and the requirement to leave the lamp on even when not in use because of stability constraints, adds to the cost of ownership and unreliability of the microscope.
+The table below demonstrates the environmental impact of running a 3-day timelapse experiment with a metal halide light source.